romeojkhan/Mighty-Omega-Macro/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Macro for Mighty Omega for Window mode [Smallest Size].
+Free macro for Mighty Omega.
 My Discord for more info [Link](https://discord.gg/4rxfjtnMGt)